Royal National College for the Blind: Relocation

 In the 20th century, the college moved location several times before establishing itself at its present campus in Hereford.
-The first of these moves occurred at the beginning of the Second World War, when the college was evacuated from its London site and moved to a mansion named Great Maytham in Rolvenden in west Kent.
-However, because of the threat of a German invasion, the authorities soon advised another move, and this time, with 24 hours notice and the help of the London Society for the Blind, a temporary home was found for RNC in Dorton, near Aylesbury, Buckinghamshire.
+The first of these moves occurred at the beginning of World War II, when the college was evacuated from its London site and moved to a mansion named Great Maytham in Rolvenden in west Kent.
+However, because of the threat of a German invasion, the authorities soon advised another move, and this time, with 24 hours' notice and the help of the London Society for the Blind, a temporary home was found for RNC in Dorton, near Aylesbury, Buckinghamshire.
 At the time of the move most of the students were on holiday, although some thirty had remained at the college along with several staff members.

 The college did not return to London because the Upper Norwood site – which was being used as a hospital following RNC's move to Kent – was bombed in 1940 during the Blitz, then acquired by the authorities.
-The college had to close temporarily, until a permanent new home could be found, but in 1941 it purchased new premises at Rowton Castle near Shrewsbury and relocated there.
+The college had to close temporarily, until a permanent new home could be found, but in 1941 it purchased new premises at Rowton Castle near Shrewsbury in Shropshire and relocated there.
 The castle was built in the 17th century and is situated in 17 acre of grounds six miles (10 km) west of Shrewsbury.
-This accommodation had limited space, and throughout its time in Shrewsbury RNC acquired other premises in and around the town.
+This accommodation had limited space, and throughout its time in Shropshire RNC acquired other premises in and around Shrewsbury.
 Albrighton Hall, about three miles (5 km) from Shrewsbury, was acquired in 1955 and adapted for residential and training purposes for male students, and Hardy House was obtained as a new residential area for female students in 1958.
 Plans to enlarge the Rowton site were seriously affected when, in 1953, fire destroyed much of the buildings and 38 pianos and organs.
 The alarm was raised by one of the students, and everybody present was evacuated to safety.
 Training was able to continue after Henshaw's Institution for the Blind took students and staff as a temporary measure.

 RNC remained in Shropshire for many years until, in 1978, more suitable accommodation was found that would enable RNC to consolidate its teaching and residential accommodation into one campus, and the college moved to its current home in Hereford.
 The site had previously been the campus of Hereford College of Education, a former teacher training college.
 In 1978 the college adopted its present name, the Royal National College for the Blind.
 RNC was opened at its new campus by Prince Charles, who arrived in Hereford by helicopter to perform the ceremony in 1979.